lforalaska/my-gatsby-project/content/posts/2021-01-07-my-writing-process.md

 This process is one that takes refinement.
 I started with what I *didn't* particularly care to showcase: achievements, awards, and expertise.
 These attributes are hopefully already well defined on my resume and LinkedIn profile.
 I wanted to convey who I am as a person, or more accurately, who I believe I am as a person.

 I make this distinction because past events in your life will never change, but how you *feel* about them will change.
 When I was writing my college application essay, "the whole monk thing" was a way bigger deal to me.
-I went into great detail about how that experience shaped me... at the time.
-In my current about section, I spend a lot of time emphasizing how hunger to provide shaped me.
-In a few years when I'm doing <insert something hopefully positively impactful to the world>, this particular job hunting experience will probably fade from memory, to be replaced by new life changing experiences.
+I went into great detail about how that experience shaped me.
+In my current about section, I spend a lot of time emphasizing how "hunger to provide" shaped me.
+In a few years when I'm doing something \~awesome\~, this particular job hunting experience will probably fade from memory, to be replaced by new life changing experiences.

-As you write and you craft your narrative, it's important to remember your story is always evolving.
+As you write and craft your narrative, it's important to remember your story is always evolving.
 Your writing skill can only carry you as far as your own perspective.

 > The art of the story is a crafted with a pen and mirror.

 ## While I write

 While I write, I try not to erase anything before completing the thought.
 It is important to get all of your thoughts out first and refine later.
 I also continue to speak all of my writing out loud.
-If I wouldn't say it, I'm don't write it.
+If I wouldn't say it, I don't write it.

 When I finish a thought from the speaker perspective, I read the writing out loud from the listener perspective.
 I want to put myself in the shoes of a person who has to listen to me drone on.
-As I measure myself against the goal of my writing, I'll also consider stylistic choices:
+As I measure myself against the goals of my writing, I'll also consider stylistic choices:

 * Am I being intentional with my word choice?
 My sentence structure?
 * What do I want the mood to be?

 For example, even as I'm writing this, I made some stylistic choices.
 My first draft said "...I try not to *backspace* anything...".
 In this version, I changed the word "backspace" to "erase".
 This is an intentional choice.
-I wanted to convey that deleting the words is to interrupt your thinking.
-I imagine a sketch being drawn and then someone running an eraser straight down the middle of it.
+I wanted to convey that deleting your words mid-sentence is akin to interruption.
+Visually, someone running an eraser straight through the middle of a sketch.
 Be intentional with your words and structure.

 Mood is another consideration I make.
 Mood is independent of content and audience.
 Take the professional happy hour scenario again.
 I could be talking to the exact same people about the exact same thing, but I could be doing it with the glow of hope or with a grim shadow.
 The way to express mood is often subtle.
 My suggestion is to know the mood you'd like to express, obtain that mood, then write.